 Since the pandemic began, anxiety and uncertainty about the future has been high.
 Our old world (pre-pandemic) thrived on efficiency and normality.
 And so too does human nature; quite simply we love routines and predictability.

-In our complex ‘new normal’ world, however, plans rarely go to plan and let’s face it, that is unlikely to change anytime soon.
+In our complex ‘new normal’ world, however, plans rarely go to plan.
 Trying to eliminate uncertainty over the coming months will be near on impossible, and as such, we will all need to make sure we adapt and adjust constantly.
 This is why building up our resilience stores will be so important.

 Here are some great ways to build greater resilience, so you can be ready for the challenges that life throws at you.